hubmapconsortium/ingest-validation-tools/docs/seqfish/index.md

-In the portal: seqFISH (To Be Deprecated) not in Portal
+In the portal: seqFISH not in Portal

 ## Metadata schema